 Collateral for certificates of deposit (both negotiable and non-negotiable) and repurchase agreements must comply with the various relevant California Government Code sections.
-If a certificate of deposit is not FDIC insured, collateral posted by the depository institution is required to be equal to 110 percent of principal.
-Collateral required to be posted by the depository institution for repurchase agreements is required to be equal to 102 percent of principal.
+If a certificate of deposit is not FDIC insured, collateral posted by the depository institution is required to be valued at 110 percent or greater of principal.
+Collateral required to be posted by the depository institution for repurchase agreements is required to be valued at 102 percent of principal.